 RCW 90.58.020 also states, that "coordinated planning is necessary in order to protect the public interest associated with the shorelines of the state while, at the same time, recognizing and protecting private property rights consistent with the public interest."
-Comprehensive Planning, under the Growth Management Act, and zoning are the most widely used tools that are companioned with the Shoreline Master Program.
+Comprehensive Planning, under the Growth Management Act, and zoning are the most widely used tools companioned with the Shoreline Master Program.
 The Comprehensive Plan provides a guide to control and assure the designation of uses appropriate for waterfront lands.
 The preservation of land for water-dependent uses must be viewed on a statewide basis and not limited to local communities.
 Any program to preserve areas for water-dependent uses needs to be based on a scientifically sound inventory of sites.

-According to the State Master Program Approval/Amendment Procedures and Master Program Guidelines, WAC 173-26-186(8)(d), the City SMP is required to evaluate and consider cumulative impacts of reasonably foreseeable future development on the shorelines of the state as follows:
+According to the Master Program Guidelines, WAC 173-26-186(8)(d), the City SMP is required to evaluate and consider cumulative impacts of reasonably foreseeable future development on the shorelines of the state as follows: